Office-to-Apartment Conversion: Are They Right for Your Building?

 Why are office-to-apartment conversions becoming more popular?

-Office-to-apartment building conversions are becoming more popular because they’re a reliable way for property developers to respond to the popularity of remote work and remote work’s effect on rental markets.
+Office-to-apartment building conversions are becoming more popular because they’re a reliable way for property developers to respond to the popularity of remote work and its effect on rental markets.

 When the COVID-19 pandemic hit in 2020, many businesses responded by taking their offices fully remote.
 Business owners and employees alike soon began to report the benefits of remote work.

-For employees, remote work allows them to save the time they once spent on their commutes.
+For employees, remote work allows them to save the time they once spent commuting.
 Further, they enjoy the opportunity to spend more time with friends and family.
-There was also a surge in local economic activity as employees spent more time in the neighborhoods they live in, rather than the neighborhood their workplace was in.
+There was also a surge in local economic activity as employees spent more time in the neighborhoods where they live, rather than the neighborhood where their workplace was.

 And business owners saw opportunities to cut costs, as well.
 When employees no longer need to meet or work in person, why continue to pay thousands, or even tens of thousands, of dollars a month for office space?